edyu23/Election_Analysis/README.md

   ![This is an image](https://github.com/edyu23/Election_Analysis/blob/8e55b4d83b1a90ef9a14e0570d3b6c870514d9bd/2022-05-01%20(2).png)

 ## Election-Audit Summary
   We can utilize this script and apply it to other elections.
-The path to the .csv file would need to be change as well as the .txt file so we can analyze other elections.
+The path to the .csv file would need to be changed as well as the .txt file so we can analyze other elections.